eringee/biodataDuo/README.md

 These remaining variables are found in the base GSR-PulseSensor tab/file.

-Serial is initially set to 115200
+Serial is initially set to a baudrate of 115200

 # AUTHORS